The Volokh Conspiracy

 And while I have long argued it is essential to make the general moral case for migration rights, there is nothing wrong with also noting considerations that may only apply to a specific situation.
 For example, there are specific strategic advantages to opening our doors to Russians fleeing Putin, because doing so strengthens the West's position against one of the world's most dangerous illiberal authoritarian regimes.

-In my view, Russians fleeing Putin's regime (like others fleeing repression) should be accepted even in the absence of those strategic advantages.
+I think Russians fleeing Putin's regime (like others fleeing repression) should be accepted even in the absence of those strategic advantages.
 But these points still add to the case for openness, and they may be more decisive for observers who are less generally pro-migration rights than I am.

 The issue of racial and ethnic double standards on migration rights often comes up when I speak about admitting Ukrainians and Russians during the present war.
 Reporters and interviewers routinely ask about it.
 I always emphasize that my support for migration rights is not and never has been bounded by race or ethnicity.